Blind Canadians say new rules to put sound on EVs don't go far enough | CBC News

 Blind Canadians say new rules to put sound on EVs don't go far enough

-Unlike the U.S. and Europe, Canada doesn't currently require electric EVs to generate sound when travelling at low speeds.
+Unlike the U.S. and Europe, Canada doesn't currently require electric vehicles and their quieter motors to generate sound when travelling at low speeds.

-Transport Canada proposed a requirement that all hybrid and electric cars require mandatory sound emitters when travelling at low speeds in April 2021.
-This regulation is positioned to take effect in 2023, but this regulation allows manufacturers to pick their own sounds.
+In April 2021, Transport Canada proposed a requirement that all hybrid and electric cars have sound emitters when travelling at low speeds.
+This regulation is scheduled to take effect in 2023, but allows manufacturers to pick their own sounds.

 While minimum standards would need to be met, "manufacturers would be free to choose what type of sound they apply to their vehicle," wrote Transport Canada in an emailed statement.